 She studied him for a brief moment, her dark brown eyes hesitant before she nodded.
 "Fine," she muttered, grabbing a shovel and thrusting it at Half-Sack.
 "Follow me, Prospect."

 Jax hung back with Chibs and Juice, all eyes on her as she got into the burgundy colored van with the Prospect.
 "Can we trust her?"

 "Who?
 Angie?"
 Skeeter questioned.
 At Jax's nod, he shrugged. " 'Course you can.
 Might want to give her a tip though, if you know what I mean.
 She gets pissy with shit like this."

 He nodded, taking a few bills out of the envelope they were going to give to Skeeter anyway.
 "We'll give it to her when's she's done.
 Thanks, Skeeter.
-We'll be back in a later."
+We'll be back later."

 Angela nodded towards the pile of dirt that was surrounded by flowers.
-The grave was so fresh; the headstone hadn't even been installed yet.
+The grave was so fresh, the headstone hadn't even been installed yet.
+She'd worked all morning filling it and making sure the dirt was even so they could roll sod over it and make it match with the others.
 "See how flat that grave is?
-You know how fuckin' hard that is to do?" she asked, leaning against a nearby headstone.
+You know how fuckin' hard that is to do?" she asked the Prospect, leaning against a nearby headstone.
 At Half-Sack's blank look, she rolled her eyes.
 "Have at it.
 Go 'head.
 Ruin all the hard work I did."

 Half-Sack sighed as he dug his shovel into the dirt.
 "This is so wrong," he muttered more to himself than to her.
 "So wrong."